AlvisonHunterArnuero/tik-tak-tok-game/README.md

 ## Tools and Technologies Used

-- **HTML:** Provides the structure of the game board and other elements.
+- **HTML5:** Provides the structure of the game board and other elements.
-- **CSS:** Styles the game board, cells, and other components to create an attractive and responsive design.
+- **CSS3:** Styles the game board, cells, and other components to create an attractive and responsive design.
 - **JavaScript:** Implements the game logic, including player turns, winner detection, and dynamic UI updates.

 ## Project Structure

 - **index.html:** The main HTML file containing the structure of the game.
 - **styles.css:** The CSS file that styles the game board and other elements.
-- **script.js:** The JavaScript file that contains the game logic and DOM manipulation.
+- **index.js:** The JavaScript file that contains the game logic and DOM manipulation.
+- **assets:** The folder that contains the game assets such as images, media files and others.

 ## Getting Started